SoftacomCompany/Delphi-YOLO-ONNX-RuntimeWrapper/README.md

 <br/>

 # Customizing the Runtime Environment
-The ONNX Runtime is accessed by running Python code.
+The YOLO ONNX Runtime is accessed by running Python code.
-Python is not installed by default on operating system.
-You can download the required version of python from python.org: https://www.python.org/downloads/
+Python is not installed by default on the operating system.
+You can download the required version of Python from python.org: https://www.python.org/downloads/

 >At this stage it is necessary to decide which platform will be used.
- It should be noted that only 32-bit environment is provided for vcl development.
+ It should be noted that only 32-bit environment is provided for VCL development.
- Using 64-bit version is possible only on fmx.<br/>
+ Using 64-bit version is possible only for the FMX framework.<br/>

-Make sure you have Python installed and that pip (package manager) is up to date.
+Make sure you have Python installed and pip (package manager) is up to date.

 ```
 python -m pip install --upgrade pip